Mengyuliu0520/cps-research-group/content/home/welcome.md

 <!--StartFragment-->

-Dr. Fanxin Kong is a tenure-track assistant professor in the Department of Electrical Engineering and Computer Science at Syracuse University.
+Fanxin Kong is a tenure-track assistant professor in the Department of Electrical Engineering and Computer Science at Syracuse University.
 Before that, he worked as a postdoctoral researcher in the PRECISE Center at University of Pennsylvania.
 He completed his Ph.D. in Computer Science at McGill University.

 <!--EndFragment-->